Ayevar/Restaurant-Manager/README.md

   - View all past orders which include an ID, order date, shipping date, status (pending, shipped, cancelled), ingredient, and quantity
   - Cancel an order if it has not been shipped out yet
   - Users will also be able to see their total spending based on their ordered ingredients and shipping costs displayed at the top of both pages.

+  <u>**NOTE: TO UPDATE "Pending" Order to Shipped If Arrival Data is reacted, Press "Process shipping Orders" This will update treeview in Inventory and Order status**</u>